 Next to the taxi counters, there is also a currency exchange booth.
 Inside and on the right side of the exit door, there are a series of airline counters, an office of the Assistant Manager and also a small coffee shop.
 Here you will also find a small booth saying "May I Help You?", basically an assistance booth for the arriving passengers.

 As you walk out of the exit gate, you are likely to be circled by the numerous drivers asking you for your destination and offering you attractive rates.

 Another way of saving money would be to group with some fellow passengers who have arrived at the same time, come out and take a taxi together.
 This way you can further split the cost.
 In fact, you will often find large vehicles like Sumos outside who take groups.
-But there is a no fixed shared rate as shared taxis or jeeps are officially not allowed at the airport area.
-But you do get them.
+But officially there is no shared jeep/taxi available at Bagdogra airport.